GiorgiArsenadze/Shaping-Dark-Photon-Spectral-Distortions/notebooks/README.txt

 calc_distortion.py - this file has functions to calculate actuall distortions for different cases and eras

-prob_Ap_A - here we calculate transition probability and save it in folder "data": "../data/Probability.npz".
+main_calc.ipynb - here we calculate transition probability and save it in folder "data": "../data/Probability.npz".
 Unless you would like to increase the grid size you should be able to use the presaved file for distortion calculations.
+Additionally you will find chi^2 maximum likelihood analysis here along with our main plot.

 FIRAS.py - this script is used to import and make FIRAS data ready for the chi^2 analysis

-max_likelihood_analysis.py - in this file we have chi^2 maximum likelihood analysis, chi^2 calcualtions.
-These functions will lated be used in main notebook to produce our main result.